Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: The Algorithm

 Having linked \(g^{(2)}(0)\) to emitter number, we next build a spatially resolved \(g^{(2)}(0)\) map to serve as input for reconstruction.
 At each scan position (pixel), an $800\,\mathrm{nm}$ diameter focal spot is centered on that pixel.
 Pixels $j$ that lie under the focal spot are assigned Gaussian weights \( w_j = \exp\left[-\frac{d_j^{2}}{2\sigma^{2}}\right], \) with $\sigma = r/2 = 0.2~\mu\mathrm{m}$ ($r=0.4~\mu\mathrm{m}$).
-With a $200\,\mathrm{nm}$ pixel pitch, this corresponds to a radius of two pixels, so roughly $\pi r^{2}/\Delta^{2}\approx 12$ pixels ($\Delta=0.2~\mu\mathrm{m}$) contribute to the signal.
-Each photon from pixel $j$ is retained independently with probability $p_j = w_j$ (e.g., $w_j=0.2 \Rightarrow 20\%$ of timestamps are kept), noting that the Gaussian ensures $0 \leq w_j \leq 1$.
-The retained timestamps from all contributing pixels are concatenated and time-sorted to form the composite photon record for that scan position.
+With a $200\,\mathrm{nm}$ pixel pitch, this corresponds to a radius of two pixels, so roughly $\pi r^{2}/\Delta^{2}\approx 12$ pixels ($\Delta=0.2~\mu\mathrm{m}$) contribute to the signal. {Photon detection is simulated} by retaining each photon from pixel $j$ independently with probability $p_j = w_j$ (e.g., $w_j=0.2 \Rightarrow 20\%$ of timestamps are kept), noting that the Gaussian ensures $0 \leq w_j \leq 1$.
+The retained timestamps from all contributing pixels are concatenated and time-sorted to form the cpmposite photon record for that scan position.
 This record is then split into two HBT channels by a virtual 50:50 beamsplitter to compute $g^{(2)}(0)$.
 When the focal spot is shifted to the next scan position (a $200\,\mathrm{nm}$ step), the new spot again excites and collects from all pixels under its $800\,\mathrm{nm}$ footprint.
 As a result, some of the same pixels contribute as in the previous position (but with different weights, reflecting the shifted spot), while new pixels also enter the illuminated region.
-By repeating this procedure over all scan positions, we construct the complete raster-scanned $g^{(2)}(0)$ map.
+By repeating this procedure over all scan positions, {we numerically construct} the complete raster-scanned $g^{(2)}(0)$ map.

 Figure \ref{fig2b} presents the resulting \(g^{(2)}(0)\) map over a \(4\times4~\mu\mathrm{m}^{2}\) field.
-The color scale reports the locally evaluated \(g^{(2)}(0)\); white regions indicate scan positions where the focal spot contains no NV centers and the statistic is undefined (NaN).
+The color scale reports the locally evaluated \(g^{(2)}(0)\); white regions indicate scan positions where the focal spot contains no NV centers and the statistic is undefined (NaN). {In particular, in regions between NV centers where the detected photon counts and coincidence rates fall below a predefined threshold (above background), $g^{(2)}(0)$ is not evaluated and the corresponding pixels are set to NaN to avoid unreliable estimates.}